pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 If I modified native code, I need to hard deploy:

-- `yarn trigger:testing:deploy`
+- `yarn trigger:testing:deploy:patch`
-  This will create a tag `testing_vX.X.X` and push it.
+  This will bump the patch number, create a tag `testing_vX.X.X+1` and push it.
   CircleCI will detect the tag and launch the lanes `deploy-android-testing-hard` & `deploy-ios-testing-hard` (see `.circleci/config.yml` file)

 ## Staging (MES)